 Online LearningStudents can access lecture materials and additional notes, handouts and readings on MyUni.
 Students are expected to attend lectures with lectures printed out.

 Learning & Teaching Activities

-Learning & Teaching ModesStudents in this course are expected to attend all lectures.
-Typically, the first hour of the session will be going through the theory, concepts and course content with the remainder of the lectures centred on the in class debates.
-Students will be expected to have reviewed the topic to be discussed, the videos and readings and attempted any set questions/exercises before each session.
+Learning & Teaching ModesStudents in this course are expected to attend all lectures on both days of the 2 intensive sessions.
+The intensive days will be from 8.30am – 6.00pm with appropriate breaks for coffee and lunch.
+Typically, the first half of this time will take the form of a participative discussion, class exercises and/or student presentations based on student preparations for the topic.
+Students will be expected to have reviewed the topic to be discussed and attempted any set questions/exercises before each session.
 There is a strong assumption that students will engage in discussions in an informed way.

 Learning Activities Summary